 Places You’ll Go

 The art of gathering with friends and family is enhanced by having something new to share at the end of the day.
 Fortunately, Yosemite Mariposa County is a place where remarkable epiphanies are on the daily menu.
 Yosemite National Park’s beauty is on display all around you and easily experienced between breakfast and happy hour.
 Here’s our short list of group-worthy local attractions:

 Bridalveil is one of Yosemite’s most heralded waterfalls, and its beauty is surpassed only by its ease of access.
 The newly-renovated, paved trail to the base of the fall is gentle for all as well as wheelchair accessible and pet-friendly (after all, dogs are family, too).
-(Note: Bridalveil Fall’s parking and viewing area is undergoing renovations and is closed to the public through 2022.)
+(Note: Bridalveil Fall’s parking and viewing area is undergoing renovations and is closed to the public until fall 2023.)

 The iconic granite walls of El Capitan dominate the west end of Yosemite Valley.
 At more than 3,000 feet above the valley floor, it’s 2.5x taller than the Empire State Building and 3x taller than the Eiffel Tower!
 Vista points where the views are sublime are El Capitan Meadow and the long car pullouts along Bridalveil Straight on Southside Drive.